x11x00x00x/pgr2modded/README.md

-# pgr2modded

-Project Gotham Racing 2 - Modded
+# Project Gotham Racing 2 - Modded (PGR2Modded)

-This version is in development.

-The following updates are coming:

- - Add new style challenges.
- - Add more new cars.
- - Modify / Add new maps.
- - Add the Test Circuit

-...
-More to come.

-What does this mod do now?

- Adds the following cars in a new class called KPack:
+Welcome to **PGR2Modded**, an exciting modification for *Project Gotham Racing 2* that enhances your racing experience with new cars, tracks, and customization options.
+This mod is actively in development, with more features and improvements on the way!

+## What's New in PGR2Modded?

+This mod introduces a variety of enhancements to the original game, including:

+### New "KPack" Car Class
+A brand-new class featuring the following cars:
- - Masarati 4200T
+- Maserati 4200T
 - Dodge Magnum
 - Chrysler 300
 - Subaru Impreza
 - Jaguar XJ220
 - NISMO Skyline
 - Honda Integra Type R
 - Corvette ZR1
- - Nissan 350z (2007)
+- Nissan 350Z (2007)
 - BMW M3 Coupe
- - Bens Prototype Car
- - Petes Prototype Car

- - Unlocks all the open world maps , test tracks, & Nurburgring short circuits.
- - Unlocks the showroom test track online.
- - Changes the color options for the Porsche 911 GT1.
- - Adds colors to the Mini Cooper and the TVR for Cat N Mouse.
- - Adds more colors to cars.

-Todo:

- - Add the BMW M3 Coupe (DONE)
- - Fix the physics of the Masarati (DONE)
- - Ben Prototype Car (DONE)
- - Pete Prototype Car (DONE)
- - Add TVR colors to mini cooper for cat and mouse (DONE)
- - Change the horn.
- - Paris and Long Beach , night and rain.
- - License plate
- - Duplicate Integra Type-R and modify the XJ220.
-(DONE)
- - Move all cars to its own class.
-(DONE)
- - Check Nissan 350z (2007) and add it.
-(DONE)
- - Change leaderboard IDs for all cars and tracks to new leaderboard IDs.
- - Add the BMW Z8
- - Add the F1 Prototype car.
- - Create a new Proto class.
- - Tune all new cars that do not have their own tune by default.

-NOTE: This mod ONLY works on English systems.
-More soon.

-DO NOT UPLOAD SCORES TO ANY SCOREBOARDS ONLINE USING THESE CARS OR YOU WILL BE BANNED.

-How to install:

-Copy the game files over the top of your current game files and clear your cache.
-Run the game.

-If you do not clear your cache , you will get a dirty disk error on the first load of the game if you try to load any new car.
-It will force clear cache at that point and the next load will load the game properly.
-This only applies after install.

-DO NOT INSTALL THE FutureFixes Folder.

-To unlock the tracks you MUST use the JayFNG profile.
-You may need to buy the cars with tokens.
+- Ben's Prototype Car
+- Pete's Prototype Car

+### Unlocked Tracks
+- All open-world maps, test tracks, and Nürburgring short circuits are fully unlocked.
+- Showroom test track is now available online.

+### Customization Upgrades
+- New color options for the Porsche 911 GT1.
+- Additional colors for the Mini Cooper and TVR in Cat & Mouse mode.
+- Expanded color options for various cars.

+## Upcoming Features
+We're working hard to bring you even more content!
+Planned updates include:
+- New style challenges to test your skills.
+- Additional cars, including the BMW Z8 and an F1 Prototype car.
+- New and modified maps, including Paris and Long Beach in night and rain conditions.
+- A dedicated "Proto" class for prototype vehicles.
+- Custom license plates and horn changes.
+- Leaderboard ID updates for all cars and tracks.
+- Improved physics tuning for all new cars.

+## Completed Tasks
+The following features have already been implemented:
+- Added BMW M3 Coupe.
+- Fixed Maserati physics.
+- Added Ben's and Pete's Prototype Cars.
+- Applied TVR colors to Mini Cooper for Cat & Mouse mode.
+- Duplicated Integra Type-R and modified the XJ220.
+- Moved all cars to their own class.
+- Added and verified Nissan 350Z (2007).

+## Installation Instructions
+Follow these steps to install PGR2Modded:
+1. **Copy Game Files**: Overwrite your existing *Project Gotham Racing 2* game files with the modded files.
+2. **Clear Cache**: Clear your game cache to avoid a "dirty disk" error on the first load.
+If the error occurs, the cache will be force-cleared, and the game will load properly on the next attempt.
+3. **Use JayFNG Profile**: To unlock tracks, use the provided JayFNG profile.
+You may need to purchase cars using in-game tokens.
+4. **Important**: Do **not** install the `FutureFixes` folder.

+## Important Notes
+- **Language Support**: This mod currently supports only English systems.
+Multi-language support is planned for future updates.
+- **Online Scoreboards**: **Do not** upload scores to online leaderboards using modded cars or tracks, as this may result in a ban.
+- **Work in Progress**: PGR2Modded is still under development, and some features may be refined or expanded in future releases.

+## Feedback and Support
+We’d love to hear your feedback!
+If you encounter issues or have suggestions, please open an issue on this GitHub repository.
+Stay tuned for more updates as we continue to enhance *Project Gotham Racing 2*!